mschneider247/mschneider247/README.md

 ### Hello!
 My name is Michael Schneider 👋 😄 Pronouns, he/him <br>
 💻⚡ I'm a Software Engineer with a passion for illustrating and creating original content. <br>
 🔭 Currently learning how to interact with Ollama <br>
-🌱 Illustrating the tales of Charlotte the leaf in 'Travles of a Falling Leaf' <br>
+🌱 Illustrating the tales of Charlotte the leaf in 'Travels of a Falling Leaf' <br>
 👯 Happy to collaborate on world building and making dreams come to life! 🚀🚀🚀 <br>

 [![Michael's GitHub stats](https://github-readme-stats.vercel.app/api?username=mschneider247&count_private=true&show_icons=true&theme=dark)](https://github.com/mschneider247/github-readme-stats)